Joel Anderson: Early life and education

 Born and raised in Detroit, Anderson moved to San Diego County, California, with his family when he was in high school.
 He earned an associate's degree in business administration from Grossmont College and a bachelor's degree in finance and business administration from California State Polytechnic University, Pomona.
 He served as treasurer on the board of the Resource Conservation District of Greater San Diego County, a member of the board of the Water Conservation Garden, director of proceedings of the Alpine Chamber of Commerce, and as a volunteer at River Valley Charter High School.

 Political career

 Padre Dam Board

-In 1998, Anderson lost an election for a seat in the California Assembly.
+In 1998, Anderson ran for a seat in the California Assembly, but was defeated in the primary by Charlene Zettel.
 In November 2002, he was elected to the Division 5 seat on the Padre Dam Board—representing Blossom Valley, Flinn Springs, Alpine, Crest and Harbison Canyon—with 44 percent of the vote while campaigning on the issues of fiscal responsibility and decreasing spending.
 Anderson criticized incumbent members of the board for excessive travel and for excessive spending on a customer service center.
 After he was elected, the Padre Dam Board voted unanimously to postpone the building project.
 In August 2003, the Padre Dam Board voted to build a new office building at the Santee Lakes Recreation Preserve; Anderson voted against the spending measure, and it passed 3–2 with a cost limit of $6 million.
 In 2006, Anderson was the board president of the Padre Dam Water Board.